 Annapolis is a bit more relaxed but still thrives with a lively downtown scene, especially its historic waterfront district.
 Suburban Germantown and Silver Spring offer a laidback lifestyle but are still influenced by nearby Washington D.C. and Baltimore.
 Head west for the easy charms of rural small towns, and easy access to outdoor pursuits and inspiration.

 Annapolis once served as the capital of the United States.
 It was also known as the “Athens of America” during the 17th century.
-Today it is heralded as the Sailing Capital of the
+Today it is heralded as the Sailing Capital of the World.

 Living and Learning in Maryland